qlik-oss/corectl/docs/corectl_get_connection.md

 ## corectl get connection

-Shows the content of a specific connector
+Shows the properties for a specific connection

 ### Synopsis

-Shows the content of a specific connector
+Shows the properties for a specific connection

 ```
 corectl get connection [flags]